ToriClient/Tori-Client-Bug-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Log file ID:**
-If this is a launcher related issue, if you can, go to Settings in your launcher, click Upload, and paste the ID here.
-If you can't, go to where ToriLauncher is installed (see below for where to look), chose the latest "app-x.x.x" folder, and upload the file called "launcher.log" in there.
-If this isn't a ToriLaucher related problem, feel free to ignore this or remove it.
-Tori Launcher installation paths:
-* **Windows:** `%localappdata%\torilauncher\`
+If this is a launcher related issue, see [these instructions](https://help.toriclient.com/books/launcher-guides/page/obtaining-launcher-logs) on how to upload a log and generate a unique log ID to paste here.